Meristem: Secondary meristems

-Apical meristems are the completely undifferentiated (indeterminate) meristems in a plant.
-These differentiate into three kinds of primary meristems.
-The primary meristems in turn produce the two secondary meristem types.
-These secondary meristems are also known as lateral meristems because they are involved in lateral growth.
+Apical meristems are the completely undifferentiated (indeterminate) meristems of a plant.
+They give rise to primary growth, enabling the elongation of shoots and roots.
+Apical meristems give rise to three types of primary meristems, which later develop into secondary or lateral meristems, contributing to the plant's lateral expansion.

-There are two types of apical meristem tissue: shoot apical meristem (SAM), which gives rise to organs like the leaves and flowers, and root apical meristem (RAM), which provides the meristematic cells for future root growth.
-SAM and RAM cells divide rapidly and are considered indeterminate, in that they do not possess any defined end status.
-In that sense, the meristematic cells are frequently compared to the stem cells in animals, which have an analogous behavior and function.
+There are two main types of apical meristems: shoot apical meristem (SAM) and root apical meristem (RAM).
+The SAM is located at the tips of shoots and produces leaves, stems, and flowers, while the RAM is found at the tips of roots and generates new root tissues.
+Both types consist of rapidly-dividing cells that remain indeterminate, meaning they continuously produce new cells without a predefined final state, similar to stem cells in animals, which have an analogous behavior and function.

-The apical meristems are layered where the number of layers varies according to plant type.
-In general the outermost layer is called the tunica while the innermost layers are the corpus.
-In monocots, the tunica determines the physical characteristics of the leaf edge and margin.
-In dicots, layer two of the corpus determines the characteristics of the edge of the leaf.
-The corpus and tunica play a critical part of the plant physical appearance as all plant cells are formed from the meristems.
-Apical meristems are found in two locations: the root and the stem.
-Some Arctic plants have an apical meristem in the lower/middle parts of the plant.
-It is thought that this kind of meristem evolved because it is advantageous in Arctic conditions.
+Structurally, apical meristems are organized into distinct zones.
+The central zone serves as a reservoir of undifferentiated cells, while the peripheral zone generates new organs and tissues.
+The medullary meristem contributes to vascular development, forming the medullary tissue, which makes up the plant's central structure.
+The meristem layers also vary depending on the plant type.
+The outermost layer, called the tunica, determines the leaf edge and margin in monocots, whereas in dicots, the second layer of the corpus influences leaf characteristics.

+Apical meristems are generally found at the tips of roots and stems, but in some arctic plants, they are located in the lower or middle parts of the plant.
+This adaptation is believed to provide advantages in extreme environmental conditions.

-Shoot apical meristems
+Shoot Apical Meristems

 Shoot apical meristems are the source of all above-ground organs, such as leaves and flowers.
 Cells at the shoot apical meristem summit serve as stem cells to the surrounding peripheral region, where they proliferate rapidly and are incorporated into differentiating leaf or flower primordia.

 The shoot apical meristem is the site of most of the embryogenesis in flowering plants.
 Primordia of leaves, sepals, petals, stamens, and ovaries are initiated here at the rate of one every time interval, called a plastochron.
 It is where the first indications that flower development has been evoked are manifested.
 One of these indications might be the loss of apical dominance and the release of otherwise dormant cells to develop as auxiliary shoot meristems, in some species in axils of primordia as close as two or three away from the apical dome.

 The shoot apical meristem consists of four distinct cell groups: